 - Michigan's State Standardized Assessment: Administered to grades 3-9. - NWEA assessment will be administered to each student in grades K-9.
-The assessments will measure their academic growth throughout the Academy year. - PSAT: Administered to grades 8-10.
+The assessments will measure their academic growth throughout the Academy year.

 HIGH SCHOOL REQUIREMENTS

 As determined by the State of Michigan, students in high school must earn 23 credit hours in various core and academic and elective subjects in order to graduate.
 If the student fails a course, then they must retake it for credit.
 Arrangements for retaking a class can be made with the administration.
 The New Standard requires 23 credit hours as described below.